roberddd/PF2B/docs/getting_started.md

 ## Notes Before Purchasing

 !!! warning ""
+    Before purchasing, please ensure you fully understand what this addon does and its requirements.
+This addon relies on third-party software called **PlantFactory** (approximately 1.6 GB) to function.
+While PlantFactory is free, setting it up requires some additional steps, which are clearly outlined in the sections below.
+For full functionality, it is also recommended to install the **PlantCatalog** library (approximately 20 GB), which significantly enhances the range of plants available for use but may take some time to download and install.

+!!! warning ""
     PF2B does **not** guarantee 100% compatibility with all plants.
 With over [23,000](plants.md) presets, it is impractical to manually test and verify each one.
 However, most plants should import correctly without manual intervention.

     If you encounter issues, such as incorrect texture settings or geometry problems, [please reach out](support.md).
 I will do my best to resolve them by adding plant-specific configurations to the addon.